-Sending an email to this address will deliver its contents to the mobile phone, and when replying the message will be returned to email.
-This process is known as 2 way SMS.
+Sending an email to this address will deliver its contents to the mobile phone, and when it replies to the message, vice versa.
+This process is known as 2 Way SMS.

 An Application Programming Interface (API) is a set of easy to follow instructions and commands that a programmer can use to integrate services into their application.
-In the case of SMS it is used for sending text messages, adding contacts to lists, and processing replies and reports.
+In the case of SMS, it’s for sending text messages, adding contacts to lists, and processing replies and reports.

-Some SMS API’s can have downloadable applications called clients or wrappers.
-These can be used to talk to the SMS API gateway in conjunction with customised code samples, to add the API services into any application.
+Some SMS APIs have downloadable applications called clients or wrappers.
+These talk to the SMS API gateway and have customised code samples that help developers add the API services into any application.

 SMS API Integration

-In order to integrate an SMS service via an API you will need to have access to programming skills in the language that your destination application is coded in.
+In order to integrate an online SMS service via an API, you will need to have access to programming skills in the language that your destination application is coded in.